Contents

 Verify Email Addresses Match

 This integration uses email addresses to match your account's contacts with users in your Microsoft organization.
-Note that we do not use your Teams users' "User Principal Name", which is the username used to sign into Teams, to match.
+Note that we do not use your Teams users' "User Principal Name," which is the username used to sign into Teams, to match.

-If the email address field between a Teams user and their corresponding contact do not match, they will not be able to receive notification from The Receptionist in Teams.
+If the email address field between a Teams user and their corresponding contact does not match, they will not be able to receive notification from The Receptionist in Teams.
 You can check that these two fields are the same for any contact with the following process:

-Go to your account's Contacts page and edit one of your contacts.
+1. Go to your account's Contacts page and edit one of your contacts.
 Note the email address entered.

-Go to the Users area of the Azure Portal, find the user corresponding to the contact you edited in Step 1, and verify that the "Email" field (in the "Contact info" section) matches the address from Step 1.
+2. Go to the Users area of the Azure Portal, find the user corresponding to the contact you edited in Step 1, and verify that the "Email" field (in the "Contact info" section) matches the address from Step 1.
 Ignore the "User Principal Name" field.

 Getting Started

-For most organizations, setting up our Microsoft Teams integration is as easy as simply enabling it from your account's Integrations page with the Add button.
+For most organizations, setting up our Microsoft Teams integration is as easy as enabling it from your account's Integrations page with the Add button.

 Authorizing the Integration